 Custom Travel Options

 The islands boast more than 25 beaches.
-The old city of Stone Town with its winding alleys, bustling bazaars and mosques, has changed little in 200 years.
+The old city of Stone Town has changed little in 200 years.